YHRI WORLD EDUCATIONAL TOUR VISITS SEVEN NATIONS

 The tour then hopped across the Atlantic to The Gambia.
 There the team was welcomed by President Adama Barrow.
 They delivered workshops in schools and held meetings with government officials, including the Ministry of Education, Ministry of Youth and Sports and the National Youth Council, to create nationwide adoption of the 30 articles of the UDHR.
 A press conference promoted the visit nationally.

 They then traveled farther east to India for the 6th South Asia Regional Summit.
 Additionally new partnerships were formed and plans made for another year of extraordinary human rights education across South Asia.
-The tour then ventured yet further east to Taiwan for the 6th Asia Pacific Human Rights Summit.
-The three-day affair included youth delegates from Argentina, India, Japan, Malaysia, Nepal, Sri Lanka, the US and of course Taiwan.
+The tour then ventured yet further east to Taiwan, Province of China, for the 6th Asia Pacific Human Rights Summit.
+The three-day affair included youth delegates from Argentina, India, Japan, Malaysia, Nepal, Sri Lanka, the US and of course Taiwan, Province of China.

 The tour arrived in Cambodia, where Dr. Shuttleworth and her team were taken to the Cambodian Killing Fields, where more than a million people were murdered and buried by the Khmer Rouge regime in the 1970s.
 In stark contrast, though, Dr. Shuttleworth saw change and hope toward a new tomorrow of respecting human rights, when she met with the Cambodian Human Rights Committee and the offices of the Ministry of Justice, the Ministry of Education, Youth and Sports and other agencies, all to discuss real implementation of human rights education in the nation.